Falmouth Harbor Sailing School

 420 2 is for the intermediate sailor.
 The class covers more advanced boat handling techniques with emphasis on use of the trapeze and spinnaker.
 The class will also focus on defining sail trim and basic racing tactics.

 420 Racing is designed for the sailor who wants to learn advanced team and fleet racing tactics and strategies.
 Sailors are selected for the racing team by the instructors and program director.
 Sailors will compete at regattas and team races in the area throughout the summer.

 Mondays thru Fridays 1-4pm.

-We are excited to introduce a new class this summer!
 Adventure Boating is designed to develop a love of boating and respect for the sea.
 Sailing, kayaking, motorboating, fishing, lobstering, and classes on maritime and environmental subjects will all be incorporated each week.
 The class will typically run Monday - Friday from 1-4pm.
 Weather and condition permitting, there will be an 'adventure day' each week that will allow students to travel greater distances and engage deeper - this day class will start earlier.
-You must be at least 10 years old for this class - and class size is capped at 10 students per week.
+You must be at least 10 years old for this class - and class size is capped at 12 students per week.

 The Opti classes are separated into three levels of ability.
 A student needs to be at least 8 years old.

 Opti 1 is the class for the beginner level Opti Sailors who are at least 8 years old.
 Students will learn the basic parts of the International Optimist Dinghy Class and basic boat handling skills.
 Sailors begin sailing in pairs and progress towards sailing alone as their comfort level increases.
 Sailors must demonstrate the objective skills, as well a comfort and proficiency sailing alone before they advance to Opti 2.